NYS LLC Formation: Everything You Need to Know

 The state of New York requires the filing of a biennial report with the Secretary of State due at the end of the month in which you formed your LLC.
 Failure to file on time can result in up to $250 in late fees.

 If you need help with an NYS LLC formation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.